 To recognise who are true friends, compare Buddha's guidance.
 [Link]

 In trouble?
 Fix it if you can

 First get out of trouble, if you have identified it, and then seek to remedy it, perhaps by taking expert councel.

 A man approached Buddha and wanted to have all his philosophical questions answered before he would practice.
 In response, Buddha said, "It is as if a man had been wounded by a poisoned arrow and when attended to by a physician were to say, 'I will not allow you to remove this arrow until I have learned the caste, the age, the occupation, the birthplace, and the motivation of the person who wounded me.'
 That man would die before having learned all this."
 (Abr.)

-It is fine to profit from trouble too, but not everybody can tackle that.
-Such an idea is related to "some problems are challenges", and "some challenges may be solved, even with some profit".
+The idea of profiting from trouble may apply to some people, such as the resistant ones.
+Some problems are challenges, and some challenges may be solved, even with profit.
 Sound stress management gives a much similar scope too.

-Take heed of your company.
+So be careful, heedful, and take heed of your company and try to learn something of value from the mistakes of others.
+Sound schooling is often about that..
 Buddha warns against being with fools, not unlike the proverb "Stay away from fools that you may not be among their number".
 Refrain from using the criteria to harm people.

 Narada.
 The Buddha and His Teachings.
 4th ed.
 Kuala Lumpur: Buddhist Missionary Society, 1988.